Best possibleterms &conditions

 Leasing / Sale-and-lease-back: As an alternative for traditional capex / investment financing facilities, leasing has a long-established track-record and may be used by companies in addition to other mid- to long-term financing instruments.
 In addition to serving as a pure financing instruments, leasing – and especially sale-and-lease-back – can also be used to structure diversified financing strategies and improving the overall credit worthiness and rating.

-Factoring / Reverse factoring / Warehousing / etc.: Especially for corporates within the manufacturing trade, efficient working capital management may be challenging.
-FCF advises and supports its clients in any kind of working capital financing, such as, inter alia, factoring, reverse factoring, warehousing (inventory financing) or borrowing base facilities.
+Factoring / Reverse factoring / Inventory Financing / etc.: Especially for corporates within the manufacturing trade, efficient working capital management may be challenging.
+FCF advises and supports its clients in any kind of working capital financing, such as, inter alia, factoring, reverse factoring, inventory financing or borrowing base facilities.

 Private lending facilities: While so-called debt funds used to predominantly invest in acquisition financings as well as lower-rated companies, today, such private lending facilities can be an alternative to bank financing also for corporates in the cross-over or lower investment grade sector.
 A vast number of private lending providers offer financing solutions for almost any kind of risk and rating profile, starting with senior secured (or, as the case may be, unsecured) facilities, participations in syndicated loans or club deals, through so-called stretched senior and unitranche financings, all the way to mezzanine and preferred-equity structures.